Estimation and inference for transfer learning with high-dimensional quantile regression: Transfer Learning for Quantile Regression

 We consider the multiple source transfer learning problem based on quantile regression for the heterogeneous datasets.
 Specifically, for $k=1,\ldots K$, let $(Y_k, \bZ_k)$ denote the $k$-th source population and its i.i.d. copies with size of $n_k$ be denoted by $(Y_{ki}, \bZ_{ki}), i=1,\ldots,n_k.$ We further consider the linear quantile regression model for the source populations

 where $\bbeta_k$ is the $p$-vector of unknown regression coefficients.
 In the high-dimensional realm, the dimension $p$ is much larger than the sample sizes $n_k, k=0,1,\ldots, K$.
 Let $\bbeta_{0}=(\beta_{01},\ldots,\beta_{0p})^{\rmT}$ and $\mcS_0=\{j:\beta_{0j}\neq 0, 1\le j\le p\}$.
-The cardinality of set $\mcS_0$ is denoted by $s_0$, i.e., $\vert\bbeta_{0}\vert_0=s_0.$
+The cardinality of set $\mcS_0$ is denoted by $s_0$, i.e., $\vert \mcS_0\vert=\vert\bbeta_{0}\vert_0=s_0.$

-If the $k$-th source quantile regression model enjoys a certain level of similarity to the target one, it may have the benefit of accommodating the target task via properly transferring and exploiting the $k$-th source datasets.
+If the $k$-th source quantile regression model enjoys a certain level of similarity to the target one, it may have the benefit of accommodating the target task via properly transferring and exploiting the $k$-th source dataset.
 We consider the sparsity of the difference between $\bbeta_{0}$ and $\bbeta_{k}$ as a criterion to capture the informative level of the $k$-th source.
 Specifically, let the $k$-th contrast be $\bdelta_{k}=\bbeta_{0}-\bbeta_{k},$ and the $k$-th source data is viewed as $h$-transferable if $\vert\bmd_{k}\vert_1\leq h,$ where $h$ is a non-negative constant to be specified.
 Denote the index set of all $h$-transferable source datasets as $\mcT_h=\{k: \vert\bdelta_{k}\vert_1\leq h, 1\leq k\leq K\}$.
-In general, $h$ should be not too large as the source samples in $\mcT_h$ are more informative for smaller $h$.
-On the other hand, smaller $h$, smaller number of transferable source samples is.
-Striking a balance between $h$ and $|\mcT_h|$ is required by properly choosing $h$, where $|\mcT_h|$ is the cardinality of set $\mcT_h$.
+In general, if $h$ is taken to be large, negative transfer tends to happen as some non-transferable sources may be recruited.
+On the contrary, more restrictive $h$ takes the risk of excluding some transferable sources.
+Consequently, striking a balance between $h$ and $|\mcT_h|$ is required by properly choosing $h$.

 For ease of exposition, we define a total loss function for the combined datasets as

 for any set $\mcT\subset\{0,1,\ldots,K\}$, where $n_{\mcT}=\sum_{k\in{\mcT}}n_k$ and $\rho_{\tau}(t)=t\{\tau-I(t\leq0)\}$ for $t\in \mathbb{R}$ is the piecewise linear quanitle loss function.